Minecraftian14/calang/README.md

   PRINT Size of $X is $Y
 ```

-Program naming is done by checking files in the system, with extension `.dsl`.
+Program naming is done by checking files in the system, with extension `.calang`.

 **Note**: File resolution strategy is still a working progress and this specification *will* change.